 Zimbabwe is in the midst of an economic and social crisis.
-Foreign investors are put off by the lack of legal certainty, the inadequate protection of property, as well as problems with the supply of water, electricity, fuel and cash.
-Since taking up office, President Mnangagwa has announced his intention to initiate economic reforms, ensure budgetary discipline and fight corruption.
-However, implementation has proven difficult.
+Foreign investors are put off by the lack of legal certainty, the inadequate protection of property, as well as problems with the supply of water, electricity and cash.
+When taking up office, President Mnangagwa announced his intention to initiate economic reforms, ensure budgetary discipline and fight corruption.
+Implementation of these reforms is lacking, however.
+Zimbabwe ranked 157 out of 180 in the 2022 Corruption Perceptions Index (CPI).
 A bilateral investment protection agreement has been in force since 2000.
-Its implementation remains difficult due to the political intervention by Government agencies.
+Its enforcement remains difficult, however.
 A double taxation agreement has been in place since 1990.

 Owing to political events in Zimbabwe, development cooperation with the country was suspended in 2002.
-At present, the only measures being supported are those designed to directly improve people’s quality of life and to promote democracy and the rule of law at local level.
-Germany is a donor to the UNICEF-administered Education Development Fund (EDF), which is ensuring access to primary education in Zimbabwe and helping to ensure food security and the water supply.
+At present, the only measures being supported are those designed to directly improve people’s living conditions and to promote democracy and the rule of law at local level.
+Otherwise, Germany only supports NGO projects in the areas of food security, drought protection and water supply.

 A cultural agreement has been in place since 1998.
 German cultural activities centre on the education sector and cultural exchange.
 German is taught as a subsidiary subject at the German Faculty of the University of Zimbabwe.
 A Goethe-Zentrum in Harare offers language courses and cultural events.
 Harare and Munich, as well as Kernen and Masvingo, are twin towns.